leoncoolmoon/MicroHydra-C6touch/README.md

 # MicroHydra-C6touch
 MicroHydra-C6touch based on MicroHydra, a simple MicroPython based app launcher with some OS-like features.
-Support for [ESP32-C6-Touch-LCD-1.47](https://docs.waveshare.com/ESP32-C6-Touch-LCD-1.47)（original 240x135 res）the blank space is used for a special touch slid keybroad improve the menu in launcher and file。
+Support for [ESP32-C6-Touch-LCD-1.47](https://docs.waveshare.com/ESP32-C6-Touch-LCD-1.47)（original 240x135 res）the blank space is used for a special touch slid keybroad improve the menu in launcher and file.
 You can find the firmware in the devices folder

 <p align="center">
   <img src="https://github.com/echo-lalia/Cardputer-MicroHydra/assets/108598670/15b78e4b-64fc-433a-86d3-979362abd9ab" alt="Microhydra Banner"/>
 </p>

-This code was built with MicroPython v1.23, for the ESP32-S3.
+This code was built with MicroPython v1.23, for the ESP32-C6.

 The main function of MicroHydra is to provide an interface to easily switch between MicroPython apps.
 And to help lower the barriers to entry for anyone wanting to develop apps for their Cardputer (or other supported device!).